2.3 - Temporal boundary

 circle-info

-Example: construction projects may take place over several years and the Bilan Carbone® then includes all associated data and emissions from the years of the project.
+Example: construction projects may take place over several years and the Bilan Carbone® then includes all the associated data and emissions from the years of the project.

-All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
-The method is living and therefore likely to evolve (clarifications, additions): find the.
+Do you have a comprehension question?
+Consult the FAQ.
+The method is living and therefore likely to evolve (clarifications, additions): find the track of changes here.

 Last updated